adonisjs/v6-docs/content/docs/http/validation.md

 :::

-- HTTP requests with `Accept=application/json` will receive an array of error messages created using the [SimpleErrorReporter](https://github.com/vinejs/vine/blob/main/src/reporters/simple_error_reporter.ts).
+- HTTP requests with `Accept=application/json` header will receive an array of error messages created using the [SimpleErrorReporter](https://github.com/vinejs/vine/blob/main/src/reporters/simple_error_reporter.ts).

-- HTTP requests with `Accept=application/vnd.api+json` will receive an array of error messages formatted as per the [JSON API](https://jsonapi.org/format/#errors) spec.
+- HTTP requests with `Accept=application/vnd.api+json` header will receive an array of error messages formatted as per the [JSON API](https://jsonapi.org/format/#errors) spec.

 - Server rendered forms using the [session package](./session.md) will receive the errors via [session flash messages](./session.md#validation-errors-and-flash-messages).